-- There are many sibling groups in need of a forever family. - You can define the level of special needs you feel capable of managing. - There are no costs associated with adopting through the Heart Gallery - An adoption subsidy may be available to the adopting family. - A Heart Gallery associate will assist you in navigating the process.
+- There are many sibling groups in need of a forever family. - You can define the level of special needs you feel capable of managing. - There are no costs associated with adopting through the Heart Gallery because these children are in the custody of the State of Alaska. - An adoption subsidy may be available to the adopting family. - A Heart Gallery associate will assist you in navigating the process.

-- You will be working with the State of Alaska through the Office of Children's Services. - Disclosure may be incomplete. - Children are usually older and may have more significant needs - The child must physically be in your home six months prior to finalization. - Indian Child Welfare Act placement preferences apply for Alaska Native children
+- You will be working with the State of Alaska through the Office of Children's Services. - Disclosure may be incomplete. - Children are usually older and may have more significant needs - The child must physically be in your home six months prior to finalization. - Indian Child Welfare Act placement preferences apply for Alaska Native and American Indian children.

-Option 5: Alaska Adoption Services/Wendy's Wonderful Kids Program
+Option 4: Alaska Adoption Services/Wendy's Wonderful Kids Program